Didi U.S. debut overshadowed by China cybersecurity probe

-BEIJING, July 5 (Reuters) - China's cyberspace regulator has announced a cybersecurity investigation into Chinese ride-hailing giant Didi Global Inc (DIDI.N) and ordered that Chinese app stores halt downloads of its app, days after the company's U.S. initial public offering.
+BEIJING (Reuters) - China’s cyberspace regulator has announced a cybersecurity investigation into Chinese ride-hailing giant Didi Global Inc and ordered that Chinese app stores halt downloads of its app, days after the company’s U.S. initial public offering.

 Following are key events in Didi’s IPO: